Breadfruit: Description

 Breadfruit trees grow to a height of 26 m.
 The large and thick leaves are deeply cut into pinnate lobes.
 All parts of the tree yield latex, which is useful for boat caulking.

 The trees are monoecious, with male and female flowers growing on the same tree.
 The male flowers emerge first, followed shortly afterward by the female flowers.
 The latter grow into capitula, which are capable of pollination just three days later.
 Pollination occurs mainly by fruit bats, but cultivated varieties produce fruit without pollination.
 The compound, false fruit develops from the swollen perianth, and originates from 1,500 to 2,000 flowers visible on the skin of the fruit as hexagon-like disks.

 Breadfruit is one of the highest-yielding food plants, with a single tree producing up to 200 or more grapefruit-sized fruits per season, requiring limited care.
-In the South Pacific, the trees yield 50 to 150 fruits per year, usually round, oval or oblong weighing 0.25 to 6.0 kg.
+In the South Pacific, the trees yield 50 to 150 fruits per year, usually round, oval, or oblong, and weighing 0.25 to 6.0 kg.
 Productivity varies between wet and dry areas.
 Studies in Barbados indicate a reasonable potential of 6.7 to 13.4 ST/acre.
-The ovoid fruit has a rough surface, and each fruit is divided into many achenes, each achene surrounded by a fleshy perianth and growing on a fleshy receptacle.
+The ovoid fruit has a rough surface, and each fruit is divided into many achenes, each surrounded by a fleshy perianth and growing on a fleshy receptacle.
 Most selectively bred cultivars have seedless fruit, whereas seeded varieties are grown mainly for their edible seeds.
 Breadfruit is usually propagated using root cuttings.

 Breadfruit is closely related to the breadnut.
 It is similar in appearance to its relative of the same genus, the jackfruit (Artocarpus heterophyllus).

-Breadfruit has hundreds of varieties and thousands of common names varying according to its geographic distribution, and is cultivated in some 90 countries.

 The closely related Artocarpus camansi can be distinguished from A. altilis by having spinier fruits with numerous seeds.
-Artocarpus mariannensis can be distinguished by having dark green elongated fruits with darker yellow flesh, as well as entire or shallowly lobed leaves.
+Artocarpus mariannensis can be distinguished by having dark green, elongated fruits with darker yellow flesh, as well as entire or shallowly lobed leaves.

 Propagation

-Breadfruit is propagated mainly by seeds, although seedless breadfruit can be propagated by transplanting suckers that grow off the surface roots of the tree.
+Breadfruit is propagated mainly by seeds, though seedless breadfruit can be propagated by transplanting suckers that grow off the surface roots of the tree.
 The roots can be purposefully injured to induce the growth of suckers, which are then separated from the root and planted in a pot or directly transplanted into the ground.
 Pruning also induces sucker growth.
-Sucker cuttings are placed in plastic bags containing a mixture of soil, peat and sand, and kept in the shade while moistened with liquid fertilizer.
+Sucker cuttings are placed in plastic bags containing a mixture of soil, peat, and sand, and kept in the shade while moistened with liquid fertilizer.
 When roots are developed, the transplant is put in full sun until time for planting in the orchard.

-For propagation in quantity, root cuttings are preferred, using segments about 2 in thick and 9 in long.
+For large-scale propagation, root cuttings are preferred, using segments about 2 in thick and 9 in long.
 Rooting may take up to 5 months to develop, with the young trees ready for planting when they are 2 ft high.

+Etymology and common names

+The term "breadfruit" was first used in the 17th century to describe the bread-like texture of the fruit when baked.
+Breadfruit has hundreds of varieties and numerous common names varying by its geographic distribution.